-The reason is because long paragraphs make users feel overwhelmed, like they have to do homework.
+The reason is that long paragraphs make users feel overwhelmed, like they have to do homework.
 And that’s the last feeling you want to convey on your website.

 Instead, provide a good UX by writing crisp, concise paragraphs that encourage users to read every word of your page.

 Using calls to action

 Last, each page on your site should have a call to action that tells the user what they should do next.